vallesmarinerisapp/AIAssistantWhoWontCode/README.md

 - Session-only chat (conversation state lives in memory and is cleared on refresh)
 - Uses OpenAI GPT-5-nano via the server-side wrapper (llm.py); requires an OpenAI API key to be provided locally
 - Privacy-first behavior: files are read in your browser and are not stored on the server; only the packaged context you choose to send is forwarded to the model

-## Screenshot / Quick usage notes

-The UI is laid out in three columns:
-- Left: controls and file list (buttons to open a folder, pick files, clear selection; a checkbox to include/exclude whole repo behavior; each file shows path and size and a checkbox to include it in the query context)
-- Center: chat area (message history, an input box, tone selector, send button, and a small request-timing / spinner area)
-- Right: file preview pane (click a filename on the left or a file reference mentioned by the assistant to preview it; shows truncated status and a refresh/fetch-full option)

-To get started, open a folder using the left-panel control, pick which files to include, type a question in the chat input, and send it.
-Filenames mentioned by the assistant are clickable and will open the preview pane.

 ## Prerequisites